-Aliyev poised to win as Azerbaijan votes in snap presidential election
+Aliyev in the lead to win Azerbaijan’s presidential election

-President Aliyev widely expected to win another term after takeover of Nagorno-Karabakh breakaway enclave.
+Early tallies showed President Aliyev’s significant lead as 54.5 percent of electoral precincts declared results.

-Voters in Azerbaijan are casting their ballots in an election widely expected to give President Ilham Aliyev another seven-year term after a military offensive last year brought the Armenian separatist region of Nagorno-Karabakh under his government’s control.
+Azerbaijani President Ilham Aliyev looks set to secure a fifth term in office after voting concluded and partial official results showed the incumbent received 92.1 percent of votes already counted.

 Keep readinglist of 3 items